There’s a legend among energy nerds.

 It’s also become kind of cool.
 “There’s two kinds of people who wants solar,” says Kathleen Jarschke-Schultze, with a laugh, “people who’ve never had it, and people who want more.”

-Outside/In was produced this week by Sam Evans-Brown with help from Taylor Quimby, Hannah McCarthy, Maureen McMurray, Justine Paradise, and Jimmy Gutierrez.
+Outside/In was produced this week by Sam Evans-Brown with help from Taylor Quimby, Hannah McCarthy, Maureen McMurray, Justine Paradis, and Jimmy Gutierrez.

 Special thanks to Jeff Spies who organized the Solar Pioneers Party and Stephen Lacey of Green Tech Media.